HoldenCaulfieldRye/caffe-1/RUN.md

   -> how does it learn where to crop
      -> localised clampdet
      -> crop conditional on clampdet location & joint type
-- MSE
-  -> Brebisson reports different predictions
-  -> just to show off improvement
+- crop at test time too

 =====

 NEXT:
-- to see droplets and soil marks on joint
 - why performance decreasing with more data?
-  -> resume training for longer
-  -> enable greater backprop
+  -> unsuitable images
   -> train only on 1st query in cases of multi-query -> look at mis-classifications:
      -> visually obvious outliers?
      -> dense in a client, employee, time?
+- Redbox data which usable
+- leveldb fixed mini batch proportions
+- to see droplets and soil marks on joint
+- download ImageNet, store on terabyte drives